vvscode/docs/docs/verification/verification-for-android/verification-android-improving-verification-performance-with-a-great-ui.md

 ---
 title: Improving verification performance with a great UI
+excerpt: >-
-excerpt: 'Improve verification performance with great UI.
-Here is a UI that will capture correct input from the user.'
+  Improve verification performance with great UI.
+Here is a UI that will capture correct input from the user.
 next:
   pages:
     - verification-android-miscellaneous